pjohn1/quadcopter_simulation/quad_model/controllers/Readme.md

+# High-Level Controller

+The high-level controller is quite simple as most complexity is handled through the low-level controller.

+The current implementation is to track the velocity error and use PD control to scale this error and publish it to the low-level controller which is detailed in the next section.

 # Low-Level Controller

 The low-level controller is really just a node that houses three separate controllers whose outputs are added together to get individual motor forces.